 Absolutely!
 You are welcome to bring gifts for your Compassion child and their family.
 Please view our list of gift suggestions to help you choose the perfect gifts for this occasion.

-What are the age restriction of minors?
+What is the age restriction for minors?

 What is the age range of participants on Exposure Trips?

 Our trip members include families, couples, friends and solo travellers from all over Canada.
 Sponsors range in age from 10 to 90.
 It’s always a diverse group.

 Do I have to be a sponsor to go on a trip?